Carolingian civil war: Battle of Fontenoy

 In June, Judith had joined Charles at Châlons with reinforcements from Aquitaine.
 They met up with Louis at Auxerre shortly after.
 On 21 June, their army and Lothar's were in sight of one another.
 Charles and Louis ordered fasting and prayers.
 On 22 June, Lothar withdrew to Fontenoy while Charles and Louis moved to Thury.
 They offered Lothar a division of the empire that would have given him Franconia west of the Rhine and the land between the Charbonnière Forest (roughly the river Scheldt) and the Meuse.
-To demonstrate their desire to avoid bloodshed the offered Lothar all the wealth they had with them save their arms and horses.
+To demonstrate their desire to avoid bloodshed, they offered Lothar all the wealth they had with them save their arms and horses.

-According to both Nithard and the Annales Bertiniani, Lothar was waiting for Pippin II.
-According to Agnellus of Ravenna, the feeling in Lothar's camp was confident.
-Archbishop George of Ravenna told the king that "Charles should be tonsured tomorrow", an indication that for at least some of Lothar's followers the goal was to deprive Charles of a kingdom entirely.
+According to Agnellus, legates sent by Pope Gregory IV "to Francia to make peace between the brothers" were in the camp of Lothar at Fontenoy.
+Archbishop George of Ravenna, whom Agnellus portrays as a partisan of Lothar, had accompanied them.
+According to both Nithard and the Annales Bertiniani, Lothar was waiting at Fontenoy for Pippin II.
+The feeling in his camp was confident.
+According to Agnellus, Archbishop George told the king that "Charles should be tonsured tomorrow", an indication that for at least some of Lothar's followers the goal was to deprive Charles of a kingdom entirely.
 On 23 June, Louis and Charles announced that they would celebrate the nativity of John the Baptist the following day and join battle on 25 June at eight in the morning.
 Pippin arrived at Fontenoy on 24 June and Lothar restated his claim to the undivided empire, rejecting Charles and Louis's ultimatum.

 In the ensuing battle of Fontenoy, Lothar and Pippin were routed, although both escaped.
 The brunt of the fighting was taken by the Aquitanians.
 Bernard of Septimania, who had promised to betray Pippin to Charles, refused to enter the battle.
+According to Andreas of Bergamo, the devastation of the Aquitanian nobility left their lands at the mercy of Vikings.
 The number of fatalities on both sides was shocking to contemporaries, but the battle was not decisive.
 To counteract the effects of defeat, Lothar and Pippin spread rumours that Charles had been killed and Louis wounded.
 Bernard's son, William, joined Charles' camp at Fontenoy, completing his change of sides.